joshed-io/estelle-and-josh/site/content/faq/the-weekend.md

 **Hello invitees for a very special day - July 28, 2018!**
 We're thrilled so many of you are coming to join us in July 🎉

 Here's some information about what's going to happen during this weekend.
 This should help you book your travel and plan your stay in France.
-You will also receive a paper invitation in the mail soon with more details, please keep an eye out for that.
-But for now, on to the Q&A!
+On to the Q&A!

 <hr>